nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 !!! warning "Beware of parent path changes"
     If the updater executable is moved to a different location, this command needs to be issued again at least once.

+### `--no-scheduled-task`

+Can be used in conjunction with the [`--install`](#-install) switch to skip the creation of the Scheduled Task.
+Useful if you rather wish to invoke the updater via your own mechanism, like a button in your product or whatever event works best for you.

+### `--no-autostart`

+Can be used in conjunction with the [`--install`](#-install) switch to skip registering in the current users autostart.
+Useful if you rather wish to invoke the updater via your own mechanism, like a button in your product or whatever event works best for you.

 ### `--uninstall`

 Removes the autostart registration and deletes the scheduled task job.